Adult Dance Programs

 The child in all of us that was born to dance has not forgotten the feeling of pure delight and freedom that comes when we surrender to it.
 Find our adult dance classes below and see what jumps out to the dancer in you.

-Fall 2021 Adult Programming: Come Move with Us!
+Spring 2024 Adult Dance Classes: Come Move with Us!

 Adult Class Offerings

 As dancers, we know we can become the dance – but with Tap, the study of rhythm also allows us to become the music.
 In this class, students will be introduced to tap technique and vocabulary and then be invited to play with rhythm, syncopation, accent, compound steps, and polyrhythms.
-Classes are offered at two levels of ability and each class will introduce basic vocabulary as well as combination skills where students will be able to develop a sense of rhythms and patterns.
+Each class will introduce vocabulary as well as combination skills where students will be able to develop a sense of rhythms and patterns.
 Class consists of a warm-up, mini combinations either in a stationary or traveling time step, and finish with a creative dance piece.

 AfroCaribbean dance is an African-rooted style of dance woven with the multicultural influences of traditional Caribbean dance.
 This style is generally fast-paced, high energy, free spirited, and uses the whole body.